-Off roading has been a passion for many throughout the decades and continuing to grow in popularity.
-Off-roading is a way to enjoy nature and ease a bit of stress.
+Off-roading has been a passion for many vehicle lovers throughout the decades and continues to grow in popularity.
+Off-roading is a way to enjoy nature as well as ease a bit of stress.
 It seems that most every automaker has come out with their own version of an off-road rig.
 Chevrolet has long utilized the Z71 name for their off-road package, but has now has gone a step further with the ZR2 package available in the Colorado.

 some serious suspension

 The Chevrolet Colorado ZR2 is certainly equipped to tackle some serious terrain with features you don’t find on daily driven trucks.
-There are many aspects of the ZR2 that will stand out to harcore offroad enthusiests.
+There are many aspects of the ZR2 that will stand out to hardcore offroad enthusiasts.
 The suspension is the first feature of the ZR2 that is easily notable due to its wide stance and 2 inches of lift.
-The truck is outfitted with a number of upgrades to help it perform out on the trails.
+The truck is outfitted with a number of upgrades to aid its performance out on the trails.
 The truck is outfitted with improvements such as taller springs, extended control arms, and larger springs to allow for more flex when maneuvering over obstacles.
-What is really interesting are the electronic locking differential in both the front and rear of the truck.
+What is really interesting are the electronic locking differentials in both the front and rear of the truck.
 The locking differentials allow for maximum traction because the power is distributed to all wheels rather than traditional four-wheel drive.
-With the use of locking differentials the truck will be able to maneuver over obstacles on a level of ease with minimal wheelspin.
+With the use of locking differentials, the truck will be able to maneuver over obstacles on a level of ease with minimal wheelspin.

 plenty of power